Astlejoe789/LU-Decomposition/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

 ## Algorithm
+To find L and U matrix:

     1. import numpy as np
     2. from scipy.linalg import lu
     3. Get input as np.array()
     4. Now use the lu() and print the output
+Program to solve a matrix using LU decomposition:

+    1. import numpy as np
+    2. from scipy.linalg import lu
+    3. Get input as np.array()
+    4. Give variable name and use lu_factor() and for another variable name give lu_solve() 5.Now,print the output
 ## Program:
 ```
 1.